Read It and Weep

-Read It and Weep is a 2006 Disney Channel Original Movie which premiered on July 21, 2006.
+Read It and Weep is a 2006 American comedy-drama film released as a Disney Channel Original Movie.
+It premiered on July 21, 2006.
 It is based on the novel How My Private, Personal Journal Became A Bestseller by Julia DeVillers.
 Sisters Kay and Danielle Panabaker star as Jamie Bartlett and her alter ego Isabella (Iz or Is), respectively.
 Both sisters have starred in previous Disney Channel films: Kay in Life Is Ruff (2005), and Danielle in Stuck in the Suburbs (2004); like Read It and Weep, those films also premiered in July in their respective years.

 Plot

 Freshman Jameson "Jamie" Bartlett has three best friends named Connor (who has a crush on her), Lindsay, and Harmony, a brother named Lenny Bartlett, and a mean enemy named Sawyer Sullivan, whose boyfriend Marco Vega is the object of Jamie's affection.
 She also owns a tablet PC, on which she keeps a journal she writes in every day.
 In the journal, she writes about a character named "Isabella" or "Is", a popular girl with incredible powers who stands up to a mean girl named Myrna.
 In actuality, the journal is a more imaginative version of Jamie's life, with Is being loosely based on Jamie and Myrna being based on Sawyer.

 For an English assignment, Jamie has to write an essay of her choice.
 Her printer dies, and Lenny refuses to let her use his.
 Lindsay offers to print the essay if Jamie emails it to her, but she accidentally sends her the journal.
 After Lindsay turns the journal in for Jamie, it wins a writing contest and is published as a book.
 Jamie's book attracts a lot of publicity, eventually becoming a bestseller.
 She appears at many book signings, on reality TV shows, is often interviewed, and meets stars whom she has always wanted to meet.
 Soon, success gets the better of Jamie; she becomes increasingly materialistic and critical of the world around her, quitting her job at her father's pizza place, ridiculing Lenny's guitar playing, and favoring fame over her friends.
 Her newfound popularity is dashed during a television interview where she inadvertently reveals that the antagonist of her novel is based on Sawyer and all of her other life dramas.